-The implications of "the vertabrate eye analogy" for mental health workers include, that what is being communicated to the client must always be monitored and kept close to awareness.
+The implications of "the vertebrate eye analogy" for mental health workers include, that what is being communicated to the client must always be monitored and kept close to awareness.
 The older clients are, the more preconceived ideas about the world they tend to start their day with.
 The more secure these beliefs are (widely or strongly associated in neuronal memory), the broader is their influence throughout the person's perception, memory, thinking, feeling and potential behavior.
 The more entrenched a tendency for negative perception of life events is, the longer it will take to change.
 Be patient, but not patronizing.
 Counselors should always monitor client rapport, too.
-Once a good working rapport is established, it is not sufficient to assume that it will continue without change, particularly as that final session approaches.
+Once a good working rapport is established, it is never sufficient to assume that it will continue without change, particularly as that final session approaches.

 The following was copied from Facebook on Jan.
 29, 2014.
 It's a brief history Sally Tough (Miss Sally Draper for us older folks) found written somewhere.

 We may have changed locations many times over the last 53 years but our school remains as friendly and warm as when it first opened in 1957.